Isola Florence Thompson: Career

+On graduation she was employed by Sydney Girls High School as a teacher.
 Thompson remained on the staff of Sydney Girls High for 29 years, mainly in the role of first assistant (now deputy principal).
 She retired due to ill health in April 1914 and 400 former pupils of the school attended a presentation in her honour, including Dr Lucy Gullett and Ethel Turner.